34736384/genshin-fps-unlock/README.md

  - Not required but I know it works on this version
  ## Usage
  - Place the compiled exe into one directory above the game (same folder as launcher.exe)
- - If your 'Genshin Impact Game' folder is not present in the same folder as launcher.exe, just place the exe to one directory above the game folder
+ - If your 'Genshin Impact Game' folder is not present in the same folder as launcher.exe, just place the exe to one directory above the game folder (e.g. Your game is placed at 'D:\Games\Genshin Impact Game\GenshinImpact.exe', then you would want to have the unlocker in 'C:\Games\unlockfps.exe')
  - Make sure your game is closed, the unlocker will automatically start the game for you
  - Run the exe as administrator, and leave the exe running
  >It requires adminstrator because the game needs to be started by the unlocker and the game requires such permission